The Feast of Tabernacles has aspects of a vacation, yet its purpose is far more serious and spiritual. We know this, but what do we practice?

 The Feasts of God are not vacations, but are holy convocations when God assembles His family for the purpose of enabling us to learn to fear and honor Him.

-A concise explanation of what the Bible says about New Moons and what that means to us today.
-This article gives the CGG position on the observance of New Moons.
+A concise explanation of what the Bible says about New Moons and what that means to us today — what it means to 'observe' the New Moons.